Home Visit Healing Recipes Go to Holistic Nutrition

-A Note from ATH Supervising Editor, Sherri Carter: Coconut oil is so versatile and good for you.
+Editor's note from Sherri Carter: Coconut oil is so versatile and good for you.
 It's great for the kitchen and has many personal healthcare uses, such as moisturizing dry, winter skin.
 It's the go to oil our home!

 Many people think that cooking oils like corn, soy, safflower, sunflower and canola are good for their health just because they’re made from vegetables or plants.
 But nothing could be further from the truth.

 In fact, these oils are probably the worst oils you can use for cooking.

 One reason is that they are loaded with omega-6 fats or polyunsaturated fats.
 What’s more, when these oils are heated, their antioxidants become damaged and oxidized, adding more toxic burden to your body.

 Instead of these unhealthy cooking oils, opt for a wiser and safer choice like virgin coconut oil.